baselime/docs/observability-as-code/reference/alerts.md

   # Required: The properties of the resource
   properties:

-    # Required: Name of the alert
+    # Optional: Name of the alert
     name: demo name

     # Optional: Description of the alert